xtuml/mc/doc/notes/9275_recursive_ref_int.md

 coloring rather than traversal.
 - Instead of recursive graph traversal, use relational combinational queries.
+- Debug detectRecursive
+It looks like detectRecusive only checks the immediate neighbor to be the same.
+It is passing in the next ra rather than self.
+Er, no, this is fine.  self is implictly passed.

 experiments:
-1) Making detectRecursion always return true did not work.
+1) Make detectRecursion always return true.
-Even for the spur model, the order of processing was key.
+*result:*  This did not work.
+Even for the spur model, the order of processing is key.
-2) Detecting a single reflexive baseless referential and marking it baseless allowed the spur model to convert correctly.
+2) Detect a single reflexive baseless referential.
+*result:*  This allowed the spur model to convert correctly.
+The complex model still did not convert.
-3) Marking all attributes in complex as baseless allowed it convert, but we lost some attributes in `Environment_Variable_for_Process` and `Process_Specification`.
+3) Mark all attributes as baseless.
+*result:*  In the complex model, this experiment allowed it convert, but it lost attributes in `Environment_Variable_for_Process` and `Process_Specification`.

 4. Requirements